Selective Reenlistment Bonus (SRB)

 The SRB “zones” are defined in DFAS literature as follows:

 - Zone A (requiring two to six years of active duty service)

-- Zone B (requiring six to 10 years of active service)
+- Zone B (requiring six to ten years of active service)

 - Zone C (requiring 10-14 years of active service)

-Those who were discharged involuntarily (and prior to the expiration of their enlistment or extension) through military early separation programs “who are reenlisted immediately the following discharge” are likewise considered “to have completed their Service agreement.”
+Those who were discharged involuntarily (and before the expiration of their enlistment or extension) through military early separation programs “who are reenlisted immediately the following discharge” are likewise considered “to have completed their Service agreement.”
 Any unserved time ends on the day of involuntary discharge.

-The rules in this section include that any military member who volunteers to separate early (rather than being involuntarily separated) “is not considered to have been involuntarily discharged” and does not qualify for the above consideration.
+The rules in this section add that any military member who volunteers to separate early (instead of being involuntarily separated) “is not considered to have been involuntarily discharged” and does not qualify for the above consideration.

 With Mission First Capital, you can start your investment journey alongside other military members and veterans!
 If you have questions or would like to talk about potential partnerships or investment opportunities, don’t hesitate to reach out.
 Give us a call at +1 (844) 632-3863 or visit our website MissionFirstCapital.com to learn more and let’s invest today!